 In order to adapt the standard PF for its use tracking a variable number of elements, some modifications must be included in the basic algorithm.
-In [19] and [20], the authors propose what is called the extended particle filter (XPF), an adaptation of the standard PF for tracking a variable number of elements.
+In [13] and [14], the authors propose what is called the extended particle filter (XPF), an adaptation of the standard PF for tracking a variable number of elements.

-The XPF first approach appears in [21].
+The XPF first approach appears in [15].
 The algorithm proposed there was nevertheless not used in real tracking tasks because it is not robust enough.
-The XPF proposed by the authors in [20] includes a clustering algorithm to improve the behaviour of the first extended PF, giving as a result the XPF-CP process, shown in Fig. 3.
+The XPF proposed by the authors in [14] includes a clustering algorithm to improve the behaviour of the first extended PF, giving as a result the XPF-CP process, whose functionality is shown in Fig. 3.